 \subsection{Parabolic character sheaves and semi-orthogonal decomposition of the cocenter}

-We give more details that lead to the proof of Theorem \ref{thm:intro ff}.
-The results we are about to present here are not used in full strength in the proof of Theorem \ref{thm:intro ff}, but they will be used in future work to identify the affine cocenter with the genus one Betti geometric Langlands automorphic category, and in doing so, establish Betti geometric Langlands in genus one.
+We describe here some of the arguments that lead to the proof of Theorem \ref{thm:intro ff}.
+The reader interested in applications could skip to Section~\ref{s:intro app} without any disruption.

+The results we are about to present here are not used in full strength in the proof of Theorem \ref{thm:intro ff}, but they will be used in future work to identify the affine cocenter with the genus one Betti geometric Langlands automorphic category.

 For simplicity, we will continue to assume here $G$ is almost simple and simply-connected.

 \sss{Parabolic character sheaves and Hochschild homology} In Section~\ref{sect:horo desc}, we give a geometric realization of the Hochschild homology $hh(\cH_{L_J}, \cH_{\cG})$ in terms of Lusztig's theory of parabolic (or rather parahoric) character sheaves.